We Asked You to Share Your Funniest *True* Holiday Stories—And You Delivered!

 “Really?” he said.
 “You should have let Santa bring it.
 That way, it would have been free.” —Mario Rodriguez, Aurora, Ontario

-If you loved these funny Christmas stories, you won’t want to miss this roundup of our best holiday jokes.
+If you loved these funny Christmas stories, you won’t want to miss this roundup of our best-ever holiday jokes.